chiakangZacHung/Bayesian-GCN-/README.md

 <a name="Results"/>

 ## Results
-Below is the automatic extraction of the structural alerts:
+Below is the automatic extraction of the structural alert:
 <p align="center">
   <img height="270" src="IMG/img3.png">
 </p>